Jonesus/jonesus.dev/content/projects/markustoivonen-fi/index.md

 - learnings
     - optimizing semi-static content
     - minimizing ongoing costs

+I had long been trying to create a personal website, but that had never come to fruition due to scope creeps, premature optimizations, procrastination and other similar novel problems.

 With all the staying home due to COVID-19, I wanted to work on some projects that I'd been procrastinating on for a long time, such as a personal website.